OneDrive QuickStart guide for small businesses

 For more information about OneDrive Files On-Demand, see Learn about OneDrive Files On-Demand.

 OneDrive integrates with Microsoft Outlook to enable easy sharing of OneDrive files that appear just like email attachments.
 This feature provides a familiar sharing experience but centralizes storage of attachments in OneDrive.
-This allows your users to all collaborate on the same file instead of sending different versions bach and forth in email.
+This allows your users to all collaborate on the same file instead of sending different versions back and forth in email.
 In addition, you can configure sharing permissions on the files directly from within the Outlook client.

 To reduce the potential for confusion when users choose to add a copy versus a link to attached OneDrive files, you can set the default behavior of the Outlook client, as demonstrated in How to control default attachment state when you attach a cloud file in Outlook 2016.